rwrozelle/audio-media-player/README.md

 * play_media - can turn an m3u file into a playlist
 * * enqueue - add, next, play, replace
 * * announce - after announcement is played, the current track is restarted
-* join - members of group are will turn off, turn on, set volume, and play the same media as leader.
-Synchronization is attempted by telling leader and group members to start media at the same time.
-Uses the Time component in the sntp platform to assume that chips have the same time.
-* unjoin

 It also can optionally transcode using the ffmpeg server available as part of the ESPHome integration. see the new attributes: